ps-dps/mc-Tungsten/README.md

 In the storage `tungsten:player` at `Item`, you can access the information of the item that has just been equipped.

 ### **Modify an Item**
-If you modify the items data inside of the storage and set the `.modified` score of the `tungsten` objective to anything other then `0`, the item in the players inventory will get modified accordingly.
+If you modify the items data inside of the storage and set the `.modified` score of the `tungsten` objective to anything **other then** `0`, the item in the players inventory will get modified accordingly.

 ### **Read the Players Inventory**
-The whole inventory of the player can also be read in the storage `tungsten:player` at `Inventory`, this will never modify the players actual inventory and meant to be read only.
+The whole inventory of the player can also be read in the storage `tungsten:player` at `Inventory`, this will never modify the players actual inventory and is meant to be read only.